 USDA Loan.
 While not well known, the U.S. Department of Agriculture (USDA) has a homebuyer assistance program.
 While the program focuses on homes in certain rural areas, you don’t need to buy or run a farm to be eligible.
 The USDA guarantees the home loan.
 There may be no down payment required, and the loan payments are fixed.
 Applicants with a credit score of 640 or higher typically get streamlined processing.
 With a credit score below 640, you still can qualify for a USDA loan, but the lender will ask for extra documentation about your payment history.
 Keep in mind that there are income limitations, which can vary by region.

 The Midwest may be the best place for single and unmarried women to buy a new home, followed by Texas and upstate New York.

-Assistance for Single Parents
+Assistance for Home Buyers

-Buying a home as a single parent can be an expensive undertaking but know there are assistance programs that can help you with the dream of homeownership.
+There are assistance programs that can help you with the dream of homeownership.
 Take a look through these resources and do some investigation to see if you qualify for assistance.